-ACROSS THE CURRICULUM (A-t-C) -- learning outcomes which students must demonstrate through various assessments.
-If graduates from Delaware State University's undergraduate programs are to become effective communicators, critical thinkers, and problem-solvers in the world's pluralistic and global societies, then some critical concepts should infuse the General Education Program and major curricula.
-These Across-the-Curriculum outcomes should be linked with research and professional development that lead to the most effective instructional strategies, course activities, and assessments of student learning and program effectiveness.
+ACROSS THE CURRICULUM (A-t-C)

+Graduates from Delaware State University's undergraduate programs are expected to be effective communicators, critical thinkers, and problem-solvers as integral parts of the world's pluralistic and global societies.
+To that end, critical concepts must be infused throughout general education and the curricula of the academic programs.
+The Across-the-Curriculum components provide these critical elements of a complete education.
 Mastery of Across-the-Curriculum outcomes is demonstrated though various assessments.
-The Across-the Curriculum concepts that are integrated throughout the General Education Program and major curricula in order to produce the desirable learning outcomes in students are the following:
+The Across-the-Curriculum concepts are integrated throughout the General Education Program and major program curricula in order to produce the desirable learning outcomes.

-- 1) Reading, Speaking, and Listening Across-the-Curriculum (RSL); 2) Self-Evaluation; - 3) Wellness; 4) Information Literacy; 5) Computer Competency; 6) Writing in the Major (Outside the Capstone); 7) Quantitative Reasoning; 8) African-American Experience; 9) Multiculturalism; - 10) Critical Thinking/Problem-Solving; and 11) Global Issues.

 Since these areas are integrated throughout the curriculum, there will be overlaps between some breadth courses, major courses, and Across-the-Curriculum requirements.